reelcollins/Tesla/README.md

 # Tesla
-Learn different machine learning architectures by framing the self-driving problem like framing the lane problem as a sequence-to-sequence problem
+Learn different machine learning architectures by framing the self-driving problem Like framing the lane problem as a sequence-to-sequence problem